 A Gorilla permit is a document issued by the Uganda Wildlife Authority, allowing travelers aged 15 years and above to track gorillas in Bwindi on a specific date.
 The permit specifies the date and the location (a specific gorilla family) that the holder can visit.

 Bwindi National Park has four regions: Buhoma, Ruhija, Nkuringo, and Rushaga, which have a total of 19 gorilla families.
 Each family provides eight gorilla permits per day, making a total of 152 gorilla permits per day.
 However, gorilla habituation offered in Rushaga has only four permits available per day.

 In addition, Mgahinga National Park has one gorilla family, which provides another eight permits for the park.
-Anyone interested in obtaining gorilla permits through Trek Africa Tours should note that the permits are in high demand and are available on a first-come, first-served basis.
+Anyone interested in obtaining gorilla permits through Trek Africa Expeditions should note that the permits are in high demand and are available on a first-come, first-served basis.

 Bwindi Gorilla Permits provide travelers with the opportunity to track and witness gorillas in their natural habitat.
 The cost of these permits varies depending on the chosen activity, either gorilla trekking or gorilla habituation experience.

 For gorilla trekking, the Bwindi permit costs USD700 per person for Non-Foreign Residents, USD600 for East African Residents, and Ugx 250,000 for East African Citizens.
 On the other hand, the gorilla habituation permits cost USD1500 for Non-Foreign Residents, USD1000 for East African Residents, and Ugx 750,000 for East African Citizens, allowing travelers to spend four hours with the gorillas in the south of Bwindi between Rushaga and Nkuringo sectors.
 The permit price includes entrance fees into the Bwindi forest, guiding fees, and conservation fees.